gonduska/diabetes_dataset/README.md

 These findings don’t just describe the data, they point directly to real-world opportunities:

--vPrioritise older patients (60+) for post-discharge planning.
+- Prioritise older patients (60+) for post-discharge planning.

 - Focus interventions on patients with cardiovascular and respiratory comorbidities.